Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Rising Graph-Triggered Bandits

 \subsection{Stochastic Rising GTBs}

 In this part, we focus on the \emph{stochastic} Rising GTBs scenario.
-We characterize the performances of \algnamegenshort~\citep{metelli2022stochastic}, designed for rising rested and restless bandits, in the Rising GTBs setting for both the block-diagonal CMs (Section~\ref{sec:rising:stoch:block}) and the general case (Section~\ref{sec:rising:stoch:general}).
-We show that such an algorithm achieves good performances for a general $\mathbf{G}$.
+We characterize the performance of \algnamegenshort~\citep{metelli2022stochastic}, designed for rising rested and restless bandits, in the Rising GTBs setting for both the block-diagonal CMs (Section~\ref{sec:rising:stoch:block}) and the general case (Section~\ref{sec:rising:stoch:general}).
+We show that such an algorithm achieves good performance for a general $\mathbf{G}$.
 In particular, we develop a new proof strategy for the regret upper bound that makes graph-dependent terms explicit.
-We aim at obtaining a computationally efficient algorithm enjoying \emph{sublinear regret} guarantees.
-Surprisingly, our analysis shows that \algnamegenshort not only enjoys sublinear regret for any connectivity matrix $\mathbf{G}$, but also that the graph-dependent quantities actually interpolate the regret between the two corner cases.
-Moreover, we show that there is no need to solve any additional NP-Hard problem before or during the algorithm's executions, letting \algnamegenshort keep it affordable computational costs, as in the two corner settings.
+We aim at obtaining a computationally efficient algorithm enjoying \emph{sublinear regret} guarantees.\footnote{When we say \emph{sublinear} we refer to the explicit dependence on $T$, and we do not account for $\Upsilon_{\boldsymbol{\nu}}$.} Surprisingly, our analysis shows that \algnamegenshort not only enjoys sublinear regret for any connectivity matrix $\mathbf{G}$, but also that the graph-dependent quantities actually interpolate the regret between the two corner cases.
+Moreover, we show that there is no need to solve any additional NP-hard problem before or during the algorithm's executions, letting \algnamegenshort keep it affordable computational costs, as in the two corner settings.
 Furthermore, in this case, the algorithm is completely \emph{unaware} of the graph structure.

 The algorithm employs a biased estimator which, for every arm $i$, propagates its reward function to the current round $t$ by estimating the first derivative over the last $2h$ samples:

 where $h \in \mathbb{N}$ is the window size.
 We report the estimator's concentration rate, which is a function of the window size $h$.
 The proof of this result originally appeared in~\citep{metelli2022stochastic}.
 However, it can be extended to Rising GTBs (more details are provided in Appendix~\ref{apx:lemmas}).